 The Library holds all of the recent national codes, standards and building management guidelines from the International Code Council and the U.S. Green Building Council in the reference collection.
 Some older iterations of these materials are available for check-out in the general collection.
 For fire codes, electrical codes and safety standards, consult this online resource: NFPA Codes Online.
 You'll need a current library card to access the NFPA from off-campus.

 The Library also holds the ASHRAE handbooks, the highly accessible user's guides to the multitude of ASHRAE Standards & Guidelines.
-The handbooks covers Fundamentals, Refrigeration, Applications, and Systems & Equipment.
+The handbooks cover Fundamentals, Refrigeration, Applications, and Systems & Equipment.
 The C.O.D.
 Library does not have the standards.
-If you need the text of a particular standard for your research, please request assistance from the Librarian: email@example.com.
+If you need the text of a particular standard for your research, please request assistance from the Librarian: [email protected].

 E-Books and Streaming Videos